danielharrell/does_music_move/does_music_move.md

 space makes something close to complete sense on the one hand, yet something close to nonsense on the other.
-We can see the sense it makes by comparing what we hear in a melody as it rises and falls, with what we would hear in, say, a police siren as it rises and falls.
-For both involve a change of pitch in time.
-And we can even suppose, for the purposes of this comparison, that the lowest and highest pitches in both are the
-same: say, from middle C to the G a fifth above.
+We can see the sense it makes by comparing the motion we hear in music with the variation we hear in sounds more generally.
+As examples, consider the difference between the rise and fall of a tonal melody and the rise and fall of a police siren.
+Both involve a change of pitch over time.
+But in the melody, behind the change of pitch, as if having caused it, we hear a change of place.
+And this change of place is clear enough, distinct enough, definitive enough, that we can identify the places in question, even if we can't identify the pitches in question.
+We may not know, for example, that we just heard the pitch at middle C, followed by the G a fifth above, followed in turn by the F, the E, and the
-But in the melody, we hear not just this change of pitch in time, but behind it, as if having caused it, a change of place in a melodic scale---say, from the first degree to the fifth, and back to the first. , which locates the change of pitch in a melodic scale.
-Perhaps we even hear the intimations of harmony supporting the melody, and in which case the change of place we hear also locates the change of pitch in a harmonic scale.
-So in hearing C change to G and back to C, we hear a change of place, or movement, from the 1 tone to the 5 tone and back to the 1, along with a supporting movement from tonic to dominant and back to tonic. the first degree of the melodic scale to the fifth, and back to the first; and if the melody is supported by harmony, a like movement from the tonic of the harmonic scale to the dominant, and back again to the tonic.
-When the siren rises and falls, by contrast, we hear no such change in place behind the change in pitch.
-And we would find it difficult to map the siren's change in pitch onto a melodic or harmonic scale even hypothetically;
+D lying between them, before hearing middle C again.
+But we do know, if we hear this succession of pitches as a melody, that we have changed our place in a melodic scale, moving, say, from the first degree of that scale to the fifth, in a kind of leap, and then back to the first in a more delicate, stepwise descent.
+Perhaps we even hear the intimations of harmony in the melody, with a deepened sense of having changed our place, as we are carried, say, from the tonic to the dominant, and back again to tonic.

+But when the siren rises and falls, by contrast, we hear no such change in place behind the change in pitch.
+And we would find it difficult to map the siren's change in pitch onto a scale of melodic or harmonic degrees even hypothetically;
 for the siren's change in pitch is continuous, while the places in those scales are discrete.
-But then in hearing the rise and fall of a siren, we hear sound, changing its pitch in time; while in hearing the rise and fall of a melody, we hear music, changing its place in space.say, in the rise and fall of a police siren, with what we hear in the rise and fall of a melody. which involves a change of pitch in time, with the rise and fall of a melody, which also involves a change of pitch in time, but over time a how essent the mthe difference between sounds we hear merely as sounds, or signals, the rise and fall of a melody with theFirst, on the side of complete sense, thereI'll first give two reasons for thinking that music makes First, that if we didn't hear music move, it seems we wouldn't hear music at all, but simply a succession of pitches, the next following the last in time, without any corresponding change in place to.
+Of course, we may not know the names for those places, or have any explicit conception of a musical scale, to account for the change of place we hear after the fact.
+But this possibility---and more generally, the possibility that we can have an altogether discerning musical ear while remaining all but illiterate about what we hear, yet--is one of the  only more evidence for how much sense the space of musical motion can make.
+For the point of musical theory, in this respect, is not to construct that space but rather to illuminate it, in something like the way a forest is illuminated once you know the names of the trees in it, giving us the words and concepts to say we already hear, when we hear music in a succession of sounds.

 This distinguishes the movement in music from the movement in mere sound, There is no such change in place that we hear in a mere sound, like a siren, whose rise and fall involves